DR Congo at the FIFA World Cup: Context

 "We were aware that every team received a big qualification bonus [From FIFA, and partially passed on to the players] of half a million dollars.
 That was our money.
 We'd been asking for days.
 We shared the same hotel with the players of Haiti and every day we saw them arrive back with bags full of presents: jewellery, radios, clothes.
 Bought with their bonus.
 Meanwhile our Minister of Sport was running around with his bum bag.
 He was arranging the financial matters with FIFA.
 On the eve of the game with Yugoslavia he called us together for a meeting.
 We thought: "Finally!"
 Until he said he had to share something with us.
 "Regarding the money, it'll be sent straight to Zaire."
 That's when we knew we wouldn't see a penny of it.
 All the players were angry, including myself.
 We wouldn't play against Yugoslavia.
 A team at the world championships had never forfeited before.
 We were determined to be the first."

-Of course this angered the dictator Mubutu and half an hour later a further team meeting was called.
+Of course this angered the dictator Mobutu and half an hour later a further team meeting was called.
 The president was on the line and Kidumu as the team captain had to pick up the phone.
 "The president was angry.
 A strike?
 He said he would be watching the match the next day on TV.
 He told me he would be watching whether or not we entered the pitch.
 It sounded like a threat so we gave in.
 We were afraid of the consequences.
 Not even for ourselves, but our families back in Zaire.
-SO we showed up for the match.
+So we showed up for the match.
 But you have to understand that our morale was gone."